jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 09-06-2025` Apply points remaining fix for multiple red pots in the same shot for player 2

++ `TODO:` To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
+In theory, either player could possibly pot these ted balls but not pot the following colour before they reach the colour sequence.

++ `TODO:` BUG: Players apply 2 succcessful red ball scores and then miss on next colour.
+A reduction of 16 points should be applied to `#points_remaining`

 + `TODO:` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.

 + `TODO:` Restore playing through the final colour sequence for player 2.